Alice in Borderland (TV series): Main

 A mysterious, quiet, and sly player who teams up with Kuina to steal Hatter's deck of cards, believing that a full deck would transport them out of the empty city.
 He later becomes interested in Arisu and Usagi after helping them escape a game of "tag".
 Before arriving in the Borderland, he was a medical student.
-He makes a cameo in season 3.
+He makes a cameo in season 3, discussing with Arisu what makes life worth living.